 Deworming Cats

-Deworming in cats refers to the process of eliminating intestinal parasites, such as worms, from your cat's body.
+Let’s start with the basics in case you’re starting from square one.
+Deworming in cats refers to the process of eliminating intestinal parasites, such as worms, from your cat’s body.

-Cats can become infected with worms through the ingestion of contaminated food, water, soil, or feces.
+Cats can become infected with worms through the ingestion of contaminated food, water, soil, or even feces (yuck!).
+Certain types of worms can even be transmitted from a mama cat to her kittens during pregnancy or nursing.
 They can also acquire worms from other animals such as rodents, birds, or fleas.
+Suddenly, letting them live out their hunter fantasies isn’t quite so romantic anymore, is it?

-Worm infestations can affect cats of any age, breed, or lifestyle, but they are more common in outdoor cats, kittens, and cats with weakened immune systems.
+Worm infestations can affect cats of any age, breed, or lifestyle, but they are more common in kittens, outdoor cats, and cats with compromised immune systems.
+Deworming is essential to safeguard more than just your cat’s health – it helps prevent parasites from spreading among other cats, to other animals, or even to humans.

 What to Expect After Deworming Your Cat